TRIQS/dft_tools/doc/basicnotions/dft_dmft.rst

 function is downfolded again into orbital space.

-How all these calculations can be done in practice with this :program:`dft_tools` package is subject of the user guide in this documentation.
+How all these calculations can be done in practice with this :program:`DFTTools` package is subject of the user guide in this documentation.